THE GUILDHALL IS open to the public

-Set in the heart of the historic old seaport, Harwich’s Guildhall is a Grade I listed building.
+Set in the heart of the historic old seaport, Harwich’s Guildhall is the only Grade 1 listed building in Harwich.
 Originally the site of an inn named ‘The Bear’ it was purchased by the council in 1673.
 Its present design dates from 1769 and it remains the meeting place and administrative home for Harwich Town Council.

 The wealth of history and heritage that it contains, along with its remarkable architecture, make the Guildhall in Harwich a fascinating place to visit.

 The Council Chamber is on the first floor of the Guildhall.
 It remains the meeting place for Harwich Town Council.
 The staircase leading to it is lined with the portraits of former mayors along with the present High Steward of Harwich.
 The chamber is a spacious, oak panelled room and its walls bear large portraits of significant local figures from previous centuries.
 Its windows include a stained glass depiction of the town crest.
 On the wall immediately behind the mayor’s chair hangs a portrait of Queen Elizabeth II, signed by Her Majesty in the chamber during a visit in 2004 to mark the 400 year anniversary of the Royal Charter of 1604.